OGuess10/AI_HW2/HW2_Report.md

 <p> This search algorithm has three different functions associated with it - the main function, iterative_deepening_tree_search, and two helper functions, idts_expand and idts_sol. </p><br>
 The main function follows the pseudocode closely.
 It uses various variables to keep track of the necessary statistics. <br>
 Idts_expand generates new nodes based on the possible actions of the current state node and adds them to the fringe in smallest coordinate order. <br>
-Idts_sol prints out the statics for the search algorithm once the goal is found for a given instance. <br> <br>
+Idts_sol prints out the statics for the search algorithm once the goal is found for a given instance, including the list of nodes on the path to the goal. <br> <br>

 ### Uniform Cost Tree Search